 Where is GRAM located?

 On the edge of Rosa Parks Circle, downtown’s community gathering space, at one end the Monroe Center dining and shopping district.
-The Grand Rapids African American Museum & Archives and Grand Rapids Art Museum are just two blocks away.
+The Grand Rapids African American Museum & Archives and Grand Rapids Children's Museum are just two blocks away.
 It’s also an easy walk (or free DASH ride) from downtown hotels.

 Where can I park?